 'Heed the counsel of your own heart, for no one is more faithful to you than it is.
 Your soul often forewarns you.
 It is better than seven watchmen in a tower.
 While you heed your heart, beg the Most High to guide you in the path of truth' (Sirach 37:13).

-'More that all else, keep watch over your own heart, since there are the wellsprings of life.'
+'More that all else, keep watch over your own heart, since there are the wellsprings of life' (Proverbs 4:23).

-(Proverbs 4:23)

 We are to listen humbly and attentively to others, listening for God's Word.
 But we must remember that God dwells within us and God respects our heart.
 When God speaks his Word to us, we will know, for the Spirit within will say Yes to what we hear.

-We have to stop giving in to distraction.
-We have to stop being too busy, for we will end up destroying our heart.
+We have to stop being so busy that we end up destroying our heart.
 We have to stop heeding the many voices that call us without truly caring for us.
 We have to stop running away from our heart.

 Let us listen again to Augustine:

 'Return to the heart!
 Why are you running away from yourselves?
 Why are you getting lost, outside yourselves, entering on deserted ways?

 You are wandering aimlessly.
 Come back!
 To where?
 To the Lord!
 It can be done without delay!
 Return immediately to your heart!
 Exiled from your own self you wander outside.

-You fail to know yourself, you who want to know the source of your existence.
+You fail to know yourself,

+you who want to know the source of your existence.

 Come back!
 Return to the heart ...

-See there what you can learn about God, for the image of God is there.
+See there what you can learn about God,

+for the image of God is there.
 In your inner self dwells Christ.

-In your inner self you are being renewed after God's image' (Tractates on John 18.10.1).
+In your inner self you are being renewed after God's image.'

+(Tract on John 18.10.1)